Class PoissonLikelihoodCostFunction

 It calculates the cost based on the negative log-likelihood of the segment data given its estimated rate (Maximum Likelihood Estimate - MLE).

-The likelihood metric used for BIC/AIC calculations, proportional to -2 * log-likelihood
+The likelihood metric used for BIC/AIC calculations, proportional to -2 * log-likelihood, is calculated as:

 Metric(start, end) = Sum_dimensions [ 2 * ( S - S * log(S) + S * log(n) ) ]